reahl/reahl/reahl-doc/doc/tofu/introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 To write a |Fixture|, inherit a new class from |Fixture|.
 For each element of the |Fixture|, add a method that
 creates the element.
-Prepend 'new_' to the method name to signal that it is a factory method.
+Prepend `new_` to the method name to signal that it is a factory method.

 .. code-block:: python